 Depending on our business performance, the economic climate and market conditions, we may be unable to raise additional funds through any sources.
-Market volatility resulting from the COVID-19 global pandemic could also adversely impact our ability to access capital as and when needed.
-If we are unable to raise additional capital in sufficient amounts or
+Market volatility resulting from the COVID-19 global pandemic, the conflict in Ukraine, global supply chain issues, and increased inflation could also adversely impact our ability to access capital as and when needed.
+If we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we may have to significantly delay, scale back or discontinue the development or commercialization of FX-322 or our other product candidates, or potentially discontinue operations.